Asheq/vim-config/notes-todo.md

 	- Customize existing plugins
 	- Follow up on lion.vim smap issue
 	- LineNr and CursorLineNr should not be overridden by Folded in colorscheme
-	- Make opening entries in dirvish and quickfix (and nerdtree) consistent
+	- Make opening entries in dirvish and quickfix consistent
 	- Add pseewald/vim-anyfold
 	- Add andymass/vim-matchup
 	- Add ability to easily do a project-wide search, followed by a project-wide replace